KBlixt/Trailer-Downloader/README.md

 # Trailer-Downloader

-This script will go through your movie library and search for trailer on youtube and download the best one (hopefully).
+This script will go through your movie library and search for a trailer on youtube and download the best one (hopefully).
 The script requires that you have a ordered library.
 Most preferably if you've named them "movie_name year".
 Using parentheses or brackets around the year is alright.